 The Methodology for Assessing Procurement Systems (MAPS) is the only tool that assesses public procurement systems in their entirety.
 It is universal and can be used by all countries - regardless of income level or development status.
-90 countries have already used it.
+Dozens of countries around the world have already used it.

 By showing what works and what does not, MAPS can support more efficient reforms for better public procurement systems.

 The MAPS methodology is built around 4 pillars and 14 indicators that correspond to aspirational characteristics of a public procurement system.
 The 4 pillars are: